stonedDiscord/Xbox360BadUpdate/README.md

 To run the Bad Update exploit you'll need one of the supported games listed above and a USB stick.
 The following steps give a brief overview of how to run the exploit, for more detailed steps please see the [How To Use](https://github.com/grimdoomer/Xbox360BadUpdate/wiki/How-To-Use) wiki page.
 1. Download the Xbox360BadUpdate-Retail-USB.zip file from the releases section and extract the files.
 2. Format a USB stick to FAT32.
 3. Copy the contents of the folder matching the game you want to use for the exploit to the root of the USB stick.
-Ex: if you're using Tony Hawk's American Wasteland copy the contents of the Tony Hawk's American Wasteland folder to the root of the USB stick.
-The root of the USB stick should contain the following files/folders: BadUpdatePayload, Content, name.txt.
+    * If you're using Tony Hawk's American Wasteland copy the contents of the Tony Hawk's American Wasteland folder to the root of the USB stick.
+    * If you're using Rock Band Blitz copy the contents of the Rock Band Blitz folder to the root of the USB stick.
+    * The root of the USB stick should contain the following files/folders: BadUpdatePayload, Content, name.txt.
 4. Place the unsigned executable you want to run when the exploit triggers into the BadUpdatePayload folder on the USB stick and name it "default.xex" (replace any existing file in the folder).
 This xex file must be in retail format and have all restrictions removed (see the wiki for how to do this).
 5. Insert the USB stick into your Xbox 360 console and power it on.
 6. Sign into the Player 1 profile and run the game you're using to trigger the exploit.